 - Fill a pot with water. - Boil at a full rolling boil for at least 1 minute. - Cool the water before giving it to your baby (do not add ice cubes to boiling water to cool it). - Transfer the boiled and cooled water into sterilized containers.

-old, make sure it has boiled thoroughly for 1 minute, no matter where it comes from, whether a municipal system, private well, bulk container, or bottle.
+If you give your baby water before she is 4 months old, make sure it has boiled thoroughly for 1 minute, no matter where it comes from, whether a municipal system, private well, bulk container, or bottle.